 Akimbo and the Elephants had Akimbo going behind his dad's back to stop ivory (which comes from elephant tusks) poachers.
 He has good intentions, but lies a number of times, and even steals some ivory to serve as bait for the poachers.
 We had to explain to the girls that Akimbo was doing something downright dumb here - that he should be talking his plan over with his dad.
 So while we enjoyed reading it together, I would have some reservations about my children reading this by themselves.

 In Akimbo and the Baboons a "baboon lady" comes for a visit.
 This is a visiting scientist who has come to study that baboons, and Akimbo and his cousin Kosi get jobs as her assistants.
 The author believes in evolution, and while that only comes out clearly in a section in the back – "Brilliant baboon facts" where McCall notes baboons are not in the same genetic family as human beings – the scientist, Jen, notes a few times in the story, how the baboons are "a lot like us" or "just like us."
 True, in some ways, but when we read between the lines here, we can see this is about being similar in an evolutionary sense.
-I'm making too much of this – my kids didn't even notice – but always want to share the problematic bits of a book, so that no-one will buy the book unaware.
+I'm making much of this and will note my nine and under kids didn't even notice the evolutinoary angle.

-So if I was getting these for a school library, I would get the first two – two very enthusiastic thumbs up! – but maybe give the third a miss, and the fifth a note in the front.
+So if I was getting these for a school library, I would get the first two – two very enthusiastic thumbs up! – but maybe give the third a miss, and the fourth and fifth with a note about evolution in the front.

 What's the ideal age range?
-I'd think kids in Grades One and Two are sure to enjoy them.
+I'd think kids in Grades One to Three are sure to enjoy them.